-(nn) "Performance Period" means the period of time selected by the Board over which the attainment of one or more Performance Goals will be measured for the purpose of determining a Participant's right to and the payment of a Stock Award or a Performance Cash Award.
-Performance Periods may be of varying and overlapping duration, at the sole discretion of the Board.

-(oo) "Performance Stock Award" means a Stock Award granted under the terms and conditions of Section 6(c)(i).

-(pp) "Plan" means this Dynavax Technologies Corporation 2011 Equity Incentive Plan.

-(qq) "Resignation for Good Reason" means voluntary termination by a Participant from all positions he or she then holds with the Company, which resignation results in a "separation from service" with the Company within the meaning of Treasury Regulation Section 1.409A-1(h), effective within a period of ninety (90) days after the Participant provides written notice to the Company after the initial occurrence of one of the following actions, and must reasonably specify the particulars of the action; provided, however, that following the receipt of notice by the Company, the Company shall have a period of thirty (30) days during which to remedy the action giving rise to a Resignation for Good Reason and if such action is materially remedied by the Company during such period, no event giving rise to a right for a Resignation for Good Reason shall be deemed to have occurred:

-(i) the assignment to the Participant of any duties or responsibilities that results in a material diminution in the Participant's employment role in the Company as in effect immediately prior to the date of such actions; provided, however, that mere changes in the Participant's title or reporting relationships alone shall not constitute a basis for Resignation for Good Reason;

-(ii) a greater than twenty percent (20%) aggregate reduction by the Company in the Participant's annual base salary (that is, a material reduction in base compensation), as in effect immediately prior to the date of such actions; provided that an across-the-board reduction in the salary level of substantially all other individuals in positions similar to the participant's by the same percentage amount shall not constitute such a salary reduction; or
+- (nn) "Performance Period" means the period of time selected by the Board over which the attainment of one or more Performance Goals will be measured for the purpose of determining a Participant's right to and the payment of a Stock Award or a Performance Cash Award.
+Performance Periods may be of varying and overlapping duration, at the sole discretion of the Board. - (00) "Performance Stock Award" means a Stock Award granted under the terms and conditions of Section 6(c)(i). - (pp) "Plan" means this Dynavax Technologies Corporation 2011 Equity Incentive Plan. - (qq) "Resignation for Good Reason" means voluntary termination by a Participant from all positions he or she then holds with the Company, which resignation results in a "separation from service" with the Company within the meaning of Treasury Regulation Section 1.409A-1(h), effective within a period of ninety (90) days after the Participant provides written notice to the Company after the initial occurrence of one of the following actions taken without his or her written consent, which written notice must be provided within thirty (30) days after the initial occurrence of one of the following actions, and must reasonably specify the particulars of the action; provided, however, that following the receipt of notice by the Company, the Company shall have a period of thirty (30) days during which to remedy the action giving rise to a Resignation for Good Reason and if such action is materially remedied by the Company during such period, no event giving rise to a right for a Resignation for Good Reason shall be deemed to have occurred: - (i) the assignment to the Participant of any duties or responsibilities that results in a material diminution in the Participant's employment role in the Company as in effect immediately prior to the date of such actions; provided, however; that mere changes in the Participant's title or reporting relationships alone shall not constitute a basis for Resignation for Good Reason; - (ii) a greater than twenty percent (20%) aggregate reduction by the Company in the Participant's annual base salary (that is, a material reduction in base compensation), as in effect immediately prior to the date of such actions; provided that an across-the-board reduction in the salary level of substantially all other individuals in positions similar to the participant's by the same percentage amount shall not constitute such a salary reduction; or